-The AC has explicit authority to investigate any matter within its terms of reference, full access to and co-operation by the Management and full discretion to invite any director or executive officer of the Group to attend its meetings, and is given reasonable resources to enable it to discharge its functions properly and effectively.
+The AC has explicit authority to investigate any matter within its terms of reference, full access to and cooperation by the Management and full discretion to invite any director or executive officer of the Group to attend its meetings, and is given reasonable resources to enable it to discharge its functions properly and effectively.

-The AC meets with the external auditors, without the presence of the Management, at least annually.
+The AC meets with the external auditors, and with the internal auditors, without the presence of the Management, at least annually.